fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2024-09-28】[meta-llama / llama-models](https://github.com/meta-llama/llama-models) - Utilities intended for use with Llama models.
+* 【2024-09-28】[microsoft / RD-Agent](https://github.com/microsoft/RD-Agent) - Research and development (R&D) is crucial for the enhancement of industrial productivity, especially in the AI era, where the core aspects of R&D are mainly focused on data and models.
+We are committed to automate these high-value generic R&D processes through our open source R&D automation tool RD-Agent, which let AI drive data-driven AI.
 * 【2024-09-27】[meta-llama / llama-stack](https://github.com/meta-llama/llama-stack) - Model components of the Llama Stack APIs
 * 【2024-09-27】[meta-llama / llama-stack-apps](https://github.com/meta-llama/llama-stack-apps) - Agentic components of the Llama Stack APIs
 * 【2024-09-26】[bitsandbytes-foundation / bitsandbytes](https://github.com/bitsandbytes-foundation/bitsandbytes) - Accessible large language models via k-bit quantization for PyTorch.